 It briefly overviews the paper's purpose, scope, and methodology.
 Critical abstracts are used in academic settings, as they help readers determine whether the paper is worth reading in full.

 Writing an abstract can be tricky, but it doesn't have to be.
-Follow these simple steps, and you'll have an abstract in no time:
+Following these expert suggestions on how to write an abstract will fast track your progress:

 Before you can start writing your abstract, you need to know who your audience is and what your purpose is.
 Knowing your targeted audience will help you determine how technical your language should be.
 You won't need to get too technical if you're writing for a general audience.
 However, if you're writing for an audience of experts, you'll need to use more technical language.

 Your purpose will help you determine how extended your abstract should be.
-If your goal is simply to inform, then your abstract should be brief.
-However, if your purpose is to persuade or argue, then your abstract will need to be longer to include all the necessary information.
+If your goal is to inform, then your abstract should be brief.
+However, if your purpose is to persuade or argue, your abstract will need longer to include all the necessary information.

 Once you know your audience and purpose, you can start writing a draft of your paper.
 As you write, include all the important information from each section of your paper.
 When you're finished with your draft, you should have a good idea of what belongs in your abstract.